xtrmdarc/stockly/README.md

 ## How to install locally

 - Clone this project into your local environment.
-- Run the command `npm install` to install all the required dependecies.
+- Run the command `npm install` to install all the required dependencies.
 - Run the command `npm start`
 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.